-Based on the assessment results, glare from Dunmore Solar Power Plant is not expected to present a hazard to drivers along nearby roads, pilots landing at the unregistered aerodrome, or have a significant adverse effect on a resident's use of their home.
+Based on the assessment results, glare from the Dunmore Solar Power Plant is not expected to present a hazard to drivers along nearby roads, pilots landing at the unregistered aerodrome, or have an adverse effect on a resident's use of their home.
+As such, mitigation has not been proposed or recommended for the evaluated receptors.